confidencewoman/site/prologue-2-mayke.md

 The youth tried to cheer her up.
 “I really am sorry, miss.
 Aurora season.
 We do still offer a full range of postal services, however.
 I don’t suppose I could interest you in a postcard, miss?
 The town really is lovely in midsummer once it gets properly warm.
 I’m sure your family would appreciate a handwritten greeting on a managraphic print of our famous boardwalk.”

 “My family…” _is here,_ she’d almost said.
 Jade was here.
-Had been with her for two years now.
-She’d cried on their shoulder a fair number of times, not because things were bad, but because way back when, they_ had been _bad, and she hadn’t had _anybody_ to tell.
+Had been with her for three years now.
+She’d cried on their shoulder a fair number of times, not because things were bad, but because way back when, they _had been_ bad, and she hadn’t had _anybody_ to tell.
 More than long enough to feel like family, though they’d never said it.

 There _was_ somebody back home, though.
 The one member of her _birth_ family (she always made the distinction, in her head) that had always had time and a kind word for her, and if she was lucky, a few lipsticks or some blush, skimmed from her job at the galleria.
 Amaranth smiled at the warmth of the memories.
 It had been too long since she’d written Valerie.